plforacle/heatwave-turbo/introduction/introduction.md

 ## Objectives

-In this lab, you will be guided through the following steps:
+In this lab, you will use HeatWave services to improve Customer Satifaction by completing the following labs:

-- Create SSH Key on Oracle Cloud Infrastructure Cloud Shell
-- Create MySQL Database for HeatWave (DB System) instance
-- Setup Compute instance
+1. Create HeatWave Database System
-- Connect to DB System using MySQL Shell through Compute Instance / Cloud Shell and add sample data (airportdb)
+2. Connect to HeatWave With Cloud Shell
-- Add HeatWave cluster to DB System
+3. Setup HeatWave Cluster for OLAP/AutoML/Lakeshouse
+4. Run Query Comparissons Between MySQL and HeatWave Cluster
-- Load sample data to HeatWave Cluster
+5. Upload the Semi structured data to Object Storage and HeatWave Lakehouse
-- Run queries in HeatWave and MySQL and see the performance improvement in HeatWave!
-- Run MySQL Autopilot to get performance improvement suggestions
-- Run queries again in HeatWave and see the improvement!
-- Create Lamp test application
-- Use Oracle Anayltics Cloud
+6. Analyze Customer Satisfaction data with Oracle Analitic Cloud and Lakehouse
+7. Use HeatWave AutoML to predict future actions
+8. Build a LAMP applications with MySQL HeatWave and AUtoML to help customers make better choices

 ## Prerequisites